Care Sheet Contents

 Remember never place heat mats inside the enclosure.
 Your snake must not be able to have direct contact with a heat mat.

 Heat mats and heat cables are not normally a suitable method for heating many commercially available melamine material type vivariums.
 Their construction renders the use of heat mats unsuitable as they are too thick to place the heat mat under the vivarium and still transmit enough heat through to the inside.

-Ceramic heat lamps and or Reptile radiators are normally the heating sources of choice for vivariums.
-The wattage required will depend upon the size of the enclosure, what material it has been made from and therefore its thermal retention properties as well as the range of ambient temperature in theorem that houses the enclosure.
+Ceramic heat lamps and or Reptile Radiators are normally the heating sources of choice for vivariums.
+The wattage required will depend upon the size of the enclosure, what material it has been made from and therefore its thermal retention properties as well as the range of ambient temperature in the room that houses the enclosure.

 Again you must make sure you prevent your snake from being able to have direct contact with ceramic heat lamps and reptile radiators by fitting the appropriate safety guard.